AI Summary

 Sales motions across products: PLG / self-serve for Hobby through Teams; sales-led for Enterprise.

-When you select a specific frontier model (not Auto), credits deplete at posted per-million-token rates:
+When you select a specific frontier model (not Auto), usage draws from the API pool at that model’s posted per-million-token API rate:

-A $20 credit pool gets you roughly 500 GPT-5.1 Codex requests or 45 Claude 4 Opus requests under typical workload assumptions — a ~10x spread between cheapest and most expensive frontier model.
+A $20 API pool covers roughly 65 Claude Opus 4.8 requests or 325 Composer 2.5 requests under typical workload assumptions (approximately) — a wide spread between Cursor’s own Composer model and the most expensive frontier models.

 Hidden costs : What heavy individual and team users actually pay